Targets, Structures and Drugs

 - Accelerating the movement of therapeutics toward clinical application

 Core TSD Program strengths are its basic science focus and its capacity to transform fundamental knowledge into new cancer therapies.

-The Purdue University Center for Cancer Research also inspires the continuing development of scientific leaders in cancer research through innovative training and mentoring.
+The Institute for Cancer Research also inspires the continuing development of scientific leaders in cancer research through innovative training and mentoring.

 The TSD Program membership is broken into three subgroups; Chemical & Structural Biology, Medicinal Chemistry and Target Validation.
 Membership breakdown can be found here.

 Herman Sintim, co-leader (Chemistry)